syt123450/giojs/README.md

 <!-- [START documentation] -->

-## Example
+## Examples

-We provides many representative demos to show how to work with Gio.js, there are mainly two example resources:
+We provides many representative demos to show how to work with Gio.js, there are mainly three example resources:

+- Resource 1: Gio.js Playground

+We provide a <a href="http://giojs.org/html/playground.html">playground</a> for developers to play with Gio.js and export Gio.js parameter.

-- Resource 1: Github "examples" folder
+- Resource 2: Github "examples" folder

 We write many API demos and gather them in examples folder, clone the Gio.js repo, try them in your own environment ~

-- Resource 2: Live demos on Codepen
+- Resource 3: Live demos on Codepen

 We create a Codepen collection which contains many live demos about Gio.js, click the codepen logo and try to edit them!
 <a target="_blank" href="https://codepen.io/collection/DkBobG/"><img width=50 height=50 src="https://rawgit.com/syt123450/Gio.js/master/assets/readme/codepen.png"></a>